Dulwich offered groundshare by rivals Tooting & Mitcham

 The Isthmian League Premier Division leaders have been forced out of their stadium by owners Meadow Residential.

-The property developer, who hope to redevelop the site, said Dulwich had repeatedly breached their licence.
+The property developers, who hope to redevelop the site, said Dulwich had repeatedly breached their licence.

-"We're delighted to announce that long term rivals Tooting and Mitcham have offered a home for us this season," Dulwich Hamlet said on social media.

-"This means our game against Worthing will provisionally be played on Sunday, 18 March."
+The move is subject to league approval but Dulwich said: "We're delighted to announce we've found a home for the rest of the season."

+Tooting & Mitcham United chairman Steve Adkins added: "We have agreed to host Dulwich Hamlet for their last few games of the season in the event that they are unable to continue playing at Champion Hill.

+"We are pleased to be able to help a fellow club within the Isthmian League. "

-Meadow's plans for the Champions Hill ground include providing homes and a new ground, but the council do not support their plans.
+Meadow's plans for the Champion Hill ground include providing homes and a new ground, but the council do not support their plans.

 A subsidiary company of theirs has also trademarked the club's name and told them to stop using it.